thamudhiFernando/ModernPos-NativeHibernate-Bootstrapping/README.md

-# Modern POS - Hibernate
+# Modern POS - Native Hibernate
+This is a sample CRUD Application with native hibernate bootstrapping.

 ## License